notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Skipping the 1702 message for the moment, the 1701 message has lParam="1615" which, from the 1701 table, means "Mark All".

 Finally, let's consider the 1702 message.
 Its pertinent part is lParam="786".
 The best way to break that down into its component parts is to convert the number to binary and then determine how the one-bits in the binary contribute to the meaning.
-786 in binary is 1100010010, which breaks down as follows, and then reading the 1702 table from earlier we get the contributors to functionality:
+786 in binary is 1100010010 (= 512 + 256 + 16 + 2), which breaks down as follows, and then reading the 1702 table from earlier we get the contributors to functionality:

-* `1000000000` - not Backward direction (thus forward direction from caret toward bottom end of file)
+* `1000000000` = 512 - Backward direction _disabled_ (thus forward direction from caret toward bottom end of file)

-* `0100000000` - Wrap around
+* `0100000000` = 256 - Wrap around

-* `0000010000` - Bookmark line
+* `0000010000` = 16 - Bookmark line

-* `0000000010` - Match case
+* `0000000010` = 2 - Match case

 Note that in this example we seem to have conflicting search parameters:  We have a direction encoded, as well as a Wrap around, which nullifies the need for a direction.
 This is not a problem, as the Wrap around option will take precedence, just like in a non-macro'd interactive searching operation.